Skip to content

 • Non-Heme Iron: Found in lentils, beans, and fortified cereals.
 This is harder for the body to use on its own.

-The Doctor’s Fix?
-Vitamin C. Serving lentils with a squeeze of lemon juice or offering bell pepper strips alongside iron-fortified cereal can triple iron absorption.
+In my opinion Vitamin C is helpfull for iron absorption.
+Serving lentils with a squeeze of lemon juice or offering bell pepper strips alongside iron-fortified cereal can triple iron absorption.
 This is evidence-based medicine meeting practical parenting.

 Safe Foods Reference Table